SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** It hardly takes 25-30 mins finish this page, but time is time and I can't move ahead with lefting behind things.

 **Link to work:** No links yet, but I will upload the same tomorrow.

+### Day 44: April 24, 2017

+**Today's Progress**: Skipped two more days from the 100DaysOfCode challenge, whatever be the reasons doesn't really matter.
+So i have decided to finally follow a book to learn JavaScript in depth from zero to master it.
+I havew started learning it from 'Eloquent JavaScrit' online free book.
+Today I have read Introduction and Chapter-1 Values and Types only.

+**Thoughts:** Changing my 24 hours schedule completely and it begins from today.

+**Link to work:** No links yet to show here.